incontestableness/GLaDOS/README.md

 **It is strongly recommended that you use the default central server as GLaDOS takes up considerable network bandwidth when scanning TF2 servers to target bot maps.**

-If you decide to mess around anyways, see notes.txt for miscellaneous information.
-Check out todo.txt if you want to contribute.
+If you you want to contribute, check out todo.txt.

 ## Why did you do this?